Jzhyang1/Monomer/Syntax.md

 ## Variables

 Variables store values in a referencable identifier.
-They can be declared to be mutable or
+In Monomer, every identifier can store only one Type for their values.
+The

 ## Groups